vNugget/Nutanix/Calm/AVINetwork/README.md

-Calm ready script to interact with Avi Network controller.
+Calm ready scripts to interact with Avi Network controller.